What Happens After the Loss of a Parent?

 Regardless of what your feelings toward your ex were, it’s important to be supportive of children who are experiencing extreme emotions after the death of their parent.
 In order to offer the best emotional support for your family, it’s important to know the logistics of what happens after a parent dies.
 We’ve compiled a list of the most important things to know to get you started.

-The State of Florida takes special interest regarding children of divorced and single parents to ensure that their day-to-day life remains as stable as possible during a separation.
-When a parent has passed away the state has also created guidelines regarding child support and custody to prevent additional stress for children and their family.
+The State of Florida takes special interest in children of divorced and single parents to ensure that their day-to-day life remains as stable as possible during a separation.
+When a parent has passed away the state has also created guidelines regarding child support and custody to prevent additional stress for children and their families.

 How is Child Support Affected?

 The death of a parent will automatically end the obligation to pay child support for the deceased parent.
 If that parent failed to make some or all of their child support payments before they passed away, any past-due child support will be the responsibility of the deceased’s estate.
 However, the estate is not responsible for any further payments if everything is up-to-date.

 What Happens When the Custodial Parent Passes Away?

 If the parent the child primarily resides with has passed away, placing the child with their living parent is the first choice.
-When the other parent is not available and there is a will in place clearly identifying a guardian, the State of Florida will try to follow those wishes as closely as possible.
-If there is no will and the other parent is not eligible to care for the child, the State of Florida will try to identify other relatives or close family friends for the child to live with.
+When the other parent is not available and there is a will in place clearly identifying a guardian, the State of Florida will do everything in its power to follow those wishes as closely as possible.
+If there is no will and the other parent is not eligible to care for the child, the State of Florida will try to identify other relatives or close family friends to act as the child’s guardian.